clux/facemaulers/seaofbones/grundsgryn.md

 Bring pot of fire to reverse time room.
 Turn into earth.
 Setting up something complex by triggering timestop to start again.

+### Continuing adventure?
+- Boat into astral sea.
+- Dragon escapes to astral sea?
+Sphinx chases with boat from present?

 ### Futurama alternate timelines
 Slightly different versions of themselves